beamable/UnrealSDK/Docs/docs/samples/live-ops-demo.md

             2. In the `Content` section, add a Gift that gives some amount of `coin` to the user.
 Optionally, you can also gift them an instance of the `sample_item` with a property called `level` set to `1`.
             3. You can leave the rest as the default.

-# Running the Sample in PIE
+# Running the Sample in Editor
 Now you're set up to run the sample.

 1. Open the Unreal editor.
-2. Go to the `Microservice` window.
+2. Go to the `Beamable -> Microservice` window.
       1. You should see the `LiveOpsDemoMS` service there.
 Select it.
       2. Click `Run` and wait until you see the `Service ready for traffic` log line (and the running icon in the Microservice's card to change).
       3. After you're done with the sample, don't forget to come here and stop the service.